 To claim VPTAS you also need to be a Victorian resident.
 You also need to be travelling to specialist medical or dental care that is not available closer to home.

-When you book discounted accommodation with MediStays, you can choose to tell us your postcode.
+When you book accommodation with MediStays, you can choose to tell us your postcode.
 This enables us to guide you on your eligibility for VPTAS and send you the link for the relevant VPTAS paperwork.

 Who decides if I am eligible to claim VPTAS?

-Your medical specialist will need to confirm that you need to travel for specialist medical care.
+Your medical specialist needs to confirm you are travelling for specialist medical care.
 The doctor must be approved to practice as a specialist under Medicare Australia and their details must be included on the form.
-The form can be signed by the specialist or an authorised officer, such as a hospital social worker, practice manager, receptionist or nurse.
+The specialist or an authorised officer, such as a hospital social worker, practice manager, receptionist or nurse may sign your form.

-Please ask your medical specialist or staff at the clinic to assist you with this process or contact the VPTAS Office directly for further information.
+Please ask your medical specialist or staff at the clinic to assist you with this process.
+You can also contact the VPTAS Office directly for further information.
 Once your form is submitted to the VPTAS Office, they will process your application and confirm your eligibility and reimbursements.

-How far do I need to travel to claim PATS?
+How far do I need to travel to claim VPTAS?

 To claim VPTAS you will need to travel 100km one way (home to hospital) or 500km average over one week for one or more weeks (home to hospital).